 For GDC registrants, the starting point is Principle 3 of Standards for the Dental Team.
 The concepts outlined by the GMC above and discussed throughout this note are broadly consistent with the GDC’s requirements, but it is important to recognise one additional factor the GDC specifically requires practitioners to address in the context of consent discussions: the question of costs.
 Dental practitioners should exercise particular caution in outlining whether each of the available treatment options is available on the NHS or privately and the relative cost associated with each relevant treatment option.
 While the GMC guidance is silent on the question of costs in the context of consent, it is perhaps a matter of common sense to suggest that a patient receiving private medical treatment could not provide valid consent without having a clear understanding of the costs involved.

 A proportionate approach may be taken to obtaining a patient’s consent.
 Written consent is not always necessary, although it is essential to document the key elements of what was discussed during the consent process in the patient’s notes.
-Further, non-verbal consent may be relied on for non-invasive interventions such as examinations where an appropriate explanation is given, and the practitioner is sensitive to the patient’s wishes and reactions during the activity.
+Non-verbal consent may be relied on for non-invasive interventions such as examinations where an appropriate explanation is given, and the practitioner is sensitive to the patient’s wishes and reactions during the activity.

 Consent forms can be used as a means of documenting the consent process.
 Written consent is a pre-requisite for certain treatments, such as fertility treatment.
-It is important to remember that a consent form does not replace the need for an appropriate dialogue to help the patient understand that they have choice, based on provision of the appropriate information that might influence patient choice where a variety of options exist with the aim of reaching a shared understanding of what the patient might expect from an intervention and what the risks/benefits are of the various options.
+It is important to remember that a consent form does not replace the need for an appropriate dialogue to help the patient understand that they have choice, based on provision of the appropriate information that might influence patient choice where a variety of options exist.
+The aim of the dialogue is to reach a shared understanding of what the patient might expect from an intervention and what the risks/benefits are of the various options.